OpenJML/openjml.github.io/tutorial/exercises/VerifyingMethodCallsExKey.md

 	return A;
 }
 ```
-**Asnwer and Explanation:**
+**Answer and Explanation:**
-The program above is unable to be verified with its current specifications, let's break it down and see where the issues lie.
+The program above is unable to be verified with its current specifications; let's break it down and see where the issues lie.
 The first function `enoughMaterial()` takes in three integer variables `materialSqFt`, `w`, and `h`.
 It then creates an integer `area` which is set equal to the function `area(w,h)`.
 If we drop down to the `area()` function we see that the code is the same as we've seen in past exercises, and simply finds the rectangular area given `w` and `h` and returns it.
 After `area(w,h)` is called in `enoughMaterial()`, the function checks if the `area > materialSqFt`.
 In the event that `area > materialSqFt` it returns false, otherwise it returns true.

 First, we can see that there will be an overflow error in the function `area()` unless we include a precondition that checks that `0 <= w <= Integer.MAX_VALUE` and `0 <= b <= Integer.MAX_VALUE`.
 Otherwise, all our preconditions and postconditions for the two functions look good.

 However, since `enoughMaterial()` calls `area()` we need to include some `assume` and `assert` statements to verify the two methods.
 Again we know the process for any function is
 at the call site assert the precondition of the called method, and then assume the callee's postconditions.
 So what might we include in the program above?

 Let's start in the function `area()`; after we include that `w` and `h` need to be greater than zero, and less than or equal `Integer.MAX_VALUE`, we would need to assume this in the function.
 We would also want to assume that `w*h <= Integer.MAX_VALUE` so we don't get any overflow errors.
 After the body of the function and before the return statement, we want to include an `assert` statement that asserts our area postconditions.
-Now, back to the `enoughMaterial()` function, in this function we want to `assume` it's preconditions, and `assert` it's postconditions.
-However, before we call `area()` we want to assert `area()`'s precondtions, and then `assume` it's postconditions after the call.
+Now, back to the `enoughMaterial()` function, in this function we want to `assume` its preconditions, and `assert` its postconditions.
+However, before we call `area()` we want to assert `area()`'s precondtions, and then `assume` its postconditions after the call.
 So we can write something like this to verify the program:
 ```Java
 //@ requires materialSqFt > 0;
 //@ requires 0 < w <= Integer.MAX_VALUE & 0 < h <= Integer.MAX_VALUE;